 Product insights

-Enriched payment data: nice-to-have?
+Enhanced payment data with new Mastercard rules: nice-to-have?
 A must-have from October 2023!

 Ondřej Slivka